Trackhouse Racing: Car No. 87 history

-On January 23, 2025, it was announced that Zilisch would make his Cup Series debut at Austin.
+On January 23, 2025, it was announced that Connor Zilisch would make his Cup Series debut at Austin in the No. 87 car.
 He went on to make an appearance at the 2025 Coca-Cola 600 and has additional starts scheduled for the 2025 season through his sponsor Red Bull.
 The team withdrew the entry from the race at Watkins Glen International following Zilisch suffering a broken collarbone from a fall while celebrating winning the NASCAR Xfinity Series race held that weekend.